 Classic out, future in

-The Fossil Gen 5 Carlyle is the smartwatch from Fossil that's the best option for most people.
-It can go anywhere to get through your day in style.
+The Carlyle is easily the best Fossil smartwatch for most users.
+It can go anywhere while getting you through the day in style.

 Best Value: Fossil Gen 4 Venture